-- grammar and vocabulary discourse management - pronunciation interactive communication
+- grammar and vocabulary discourse management

+- pronunciation interactive communication

-Everyday English
+- Everyday English

 - Responding to news

-- In pairs, decide what the other speaker has said and use the expressions below in response.
+- In pairs, decide what the other speaker has said and 5 use the expressions below in response.

-- a Typical!

-- d Good for her.
+d Good for her.

+- Typical! а
-- b Alright for some.

-- e Lucky you.
+- Alright for some. e Lucky you.

-- c Poor you!
+- Poor you!

-- A: I'm sorry, but your computer can't be fixed.
+- I'm sorry, but your computer can't be fixed.
+A:

 - B: Typical!